baltth/astro/docs/obs/aristarchus-herodotus-2025-09-06.md

 Age of Moon | 14.4 days

-> This sketchbook page is incomplete, will be rescanned later.
+> This sketchbook page is incomplete, will be rescanned when completed.

 #### Object data